aseghir/Game_Of_Thrones_death_prediction/README.md

 # Game_Of_Thrones_death_prediction
 Game of Thrones Character death prediction

-This project was done to clean and analyze a dataset consisting of factors that influence charcter deaths from the popular "A Song Of Ice And Fire" mostly known through the popular TV series "Game Of Thrones"
+This project was done to clean and analyze a dataset consisting of factors that influence charcter deaths from the popular book "A Song Of Ice And Fire" mostly known through the popular TV series "Game Of Thrones"

 STEP 1